PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Runtime accept the structurally inconsistent node.
 The converter does not guess which branch should be resized because no valid ONNX reference exists to prove the required `1e-1` accuracy ceiling.

+`yolov3-12-int8.onnx` now produces and executes a direct TFLite artifact under the fixed `input_1:1,3,416,416` and `image_shape:1,2` contract.
+Six tf2onnx arange Loop bodies referenced one optimizer-pruned default `delta=1` capture;
+the ONNX Runtime compatibility graph restores only that canonical capture.
+The same canonical Loop pattern is lowered to a dynamic TFLite RANGE using `limit = start + trip_count * delta`, preserving its scan output without unrolling or a custom `ONNX_LOOP`.
+Dynamic rank-5 elementwise inputs also no longer use static high-rank coalescing based on all-one placeholder shapes.
+The previous missing report is therefore upgraded to an active accuracy non-pass with normalized reason `u8s8_detector_strict_metric_mismatch`.
+Its fixed-seed overall maximum absolute error is `0.09563881158828735`, below the independent `1e-1` ceiling, with mean error `7.735504565813028e-5`, RMSE `0.0009708107564596241`, and cosine similarity `0.9999678197697215`.
+It remains a non-pass because the existing stricter per-output thresholds reject a `0.0956388` box-output outlier and the low-energy score output has cosine similarity `0.8350063294036085`.

 `arcfaceresnet100-11-int8.onnx` also uses the normalized reason `onnxruntime_u8s8_saturating_pair_accumulation`.
 Its preprocessing and the